MichiganNLP/vlog_action_localization/README.md

 * 10 = __video__ index in the playlist
 * mini_2 = __miniclip__ index in the video

-The visible actions are assigned a start and end time at which they are localized in the miniclip.
-This does not necessarily correspond to the time the actions are mentioned in the miniclip.
-The time the actions are mentioned in the miniclip is extracted from the transcript, is the input for the Transcript Alignment method and is found at [`data/mapped_actions_time_label.json`](data/mapped_actions_time_label.json)

 Example format in JSON: